 Jordan, W.R., III.
 2000.
 Restoration, community, and wilderness.
 Pages 21-36 in P.H.
 Gobster and R.B.
 Hull (eds), Restoring Nature: Perspectives from the Social Sciences and Humanities.
 Washington DC: Island Press.

 Jordan, W.R., III.
 2003.
 The Sunflower Forest: Ecological Restoration and the New Communion with Nature.
-University of California Press, Los Angeles.
+Los Angeles, CA: University of California Press.

 Kilvington, M., J. Rosier, R. Wilkinson and C. Freeman.
 1998.
 Urban restoration: Social opportunities and constraints.
 Paper presented to the Symposium on Restoring the Health and Wealth of Ecosystems, Christchurch, New Zealand, September 28-30.